 In 2016, nearly 70 percent of Pratt seniors seeking employment had found jobs by the time of graduation, compared to a national average of just 59 percent.
 Nearly 30 percent of the graduating class planned to directly enter graduate or professional schools.
 For more details, check out the links below.

 Where do biomedical engineering students go?

-Graduates of our program are prepared for professional employment in areas such as the medical device industry, engineering consulting, biomechanics, and biotechnology, graduate work in biomedical engineering, or entrance into medical and professional schools.
+Graduates of our biomedical engineering program are prepared for professional employment in areas such as the medical device industry, engineering consulting, biomechanics, and biotechnology, graduate work in biomedical engineering, or entrance into medical and professional schools.
 About one-third of our students enter graduate schools in various engineering or basic science disciplines and one-third are accepted by medical or dental schools.
 The rest go to law school, business school, or employment in industry.

 Where do civil & environmental engineering students go?

 Civil engineers design modern marvels such as the underground mass transit Chunnel connecting the United Kingdom to France, and design buildings capable of safely weathering earthquakes.
 Environmental engineers are developing new treatment methods to combat pollution in air, water and soil.
 These engineers solve complex problems and work to balance the needs of growing human populations and the environment, addressing the challenges of pollution, traffic congestion, drinking water and energy needs, urban redevelopment and community planning.